ugoerra/ugoerra.github.io/_pages/about.md

 ---
 permalink: /
-title: "About"
+title: "Background"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi!
-I’m an Associate Professor at the [University of Basilicata](https://www.unibas.it), Italy, with appointments in the [Department of Engineering](https://ingegneria.unibas.it/site/home.html).
+I am an Associate Professor at the [University of Basilicata](https://www.unibas.it), Italy, at the [Department of Engineering](https://ingegneria.unibas.it/site/home.html).
 I am also the founder of eXtended Reality & Artificial Intelligence Laboratory, where I lead a research group dedicated to advancing the frontiers of XR and AI technologies.

+I got my Laurea in Informatica cum laude in 2001 from the [University of Salerno](https://www.unisa.it) and my PhD in Computer Science from the same University in 2004.
+Then, I moved to Potenza as an Assistant Professor of Computer Science.

 I focus on developing innovative applications integrating virtual and augmented reality with intelligent systems.
 I like collaborating with industry partners and academic institutions to push the boundaries of human-computer interaction, aiming to transform how people engage with digital environments across various sectors.

 My work and research
 ======